execas/execas.github.io/_posts/2019-01-13-command-injection.md

 ## Classic example

-Below is a classic example, written in C. A program output a user specified file, substituting "@" with " at ".
+Below is a classic example, written in C.

 ```c
 #include <stdio.h>